Welcome to YOUthDIG!

 • You will pay your travel in advance and we reimburse you on successful completion after the event.

-• We reimburse return travel with aeroplane/train/bus from country of residence to Strasbourg, and/or we will provide accommodation.
-You are responsible for any costs related to COVID-requirements, insurance, visa, travel to and from your national airport/main bus or trainstation, local transportation in Strasbourg, and daily needs.
+• We reimburse return travel with aeroplane/train/bus from the country of residence to Brussels, and/or we will provide accommodation.
+Travel to and from your national airport/main bus or train station, local transportation in Brussels, and daily needs will not be covered.
+You are also responsible for any costs related to health-requirements, insurance, visa, and other relevant.

-• You are required to submit your receipts on paper during EuroDIG with the EuroDIG Travel Approval sheet signed by the YOUthDIG Coordinator and yourself.
-We will not consider any receipts that are received after signing of the EuroDIG Travel Approval sheet.
+• You are required to submit the EuroDIG Travel Approval form and your receipts in one (1!) pdf file during EuroDIG for approval.
+We will not consider any receipts that are received after approval.

 • You will be reimbursed after the event by bank transfer for SEPA countries (EU/EEA).
 Those from non-SEPA (outside EU/EEA) countries will be reimbursed in cash on the last day of EuroDIG.